Artificial Knee Joint — everything you need to know

 - Muscle building (quadriceps, hamstrings),

-- Training in everyday life (sitting, stairs, driving),
+- Training in everyday life (sitting, stairs, driving a car),

 - if necessary, pain and thrombosis prophylaxis, wound checks.

-Enhanced recovery programs (ERAS) accelerate recovery and can shorten the length of stay without compromising safety.
-Inpatient or outpatient rehabilitation, follow-up physical therapy, and individualized aftercare are all part of ensuring success.
+Enhanced Recovery Programs (ERAS) accelerate recovery and can shorten hospital stay without compromising safety.
+Inpatient or outpatient rehabilitation, follow-up physiotherapy, and individual aftercare are part of ensuring success.

 Quality of life after knee replacement

-Most patients report significant pain relief and improved daily mobility—many are able to resume walking, cycling, and moderate leisure activities.
-Sports with increased joint stress (e.g., soccer, high-risk skiing) should be discussed; low-impact activities (cycling, swimming, hiking) are usually possible.
-Managing realistic expectations before surgery increases postoperative satisfaction.
+Most patients report significant pain relief and improved ability for daily mobility — many can resume walking, cycling, and moderate recreational activities.
+Sports with high joint stress (e.g., soccer, skiing with high risk) should be discussed; joint-friendly activities (cycling, swimming, hiking) are usually possible.
+Realistic expectations management before surgery increases satisfaction afterwards.

-Reasons for revisions include infectious complications, aseptic loosening, instability, periprosthetic fractures, or progressive wear in UKA.
-Revision procedures are technically more demanding, which is why it is important to prevent risks (infections, poor wound healing) through careful planning and surgery, as well as early treatment.
+Reasons for revisions include infectious complications, aseptic loosening, instability, periprosthetic fractures, or progressive wear and tear in UKA.
+Revision surgeries are technically more demanding, making avoidance through careful planning and operation, as well as early treatment of risks (infections, poor wound healing), crucial.

-Frequently asked questions (FAQ) about artificial knee joints
+Frequently Asked Questions (FAQ) about the artificial knee joint

 1. When do I need an artificial knee joint?

-An artificial knee joint is advisable when pain and restricted mobility persist despite physiotherapy, medication and other conservative measures and the quality of life is significantly reduced.
+An artificial knee joint is useful when pain and movement restrictions persist despite physiotherapy, medication, and other conservative measures, and the quality of life is significantly limited.

-2. What is the difference between a knee prosthesis and a total knee replacement?
+2. What is the difference between knee replacement and knee TEP?

-Both terms usually mean the same thing: a knee prosthesis replaces worn joint surfaces with implants.
-The term "total knee replacement " stands for "total endoprosthesis"—in this case, all parts of the joint are replaced.
+Both terms usually mean the same thing: a knee prosthesis replaces worn-out joint surfaces with implants.
+The term knee TEP stands for 'total endoprosthesis' - here, all joint components are replaced.

 3. Are there different types of knee prostheses?

-Yes, depending on the diagnosis, there is the sled prosthesis (UKA) for a partial area, the surface replacement , the TEP (total knee replacement) as well as special patellofemoral prostheses (PFJ) that only replace the sliding bearing between the kneecap and thigh.
+Yes, depending on the findings, there are unicompartmental knee arthroplasty (UKA) for a partial area, the surface replacement, the total knee endoprosthesis (TEP) as well as special patellofemoral prostheses (PFJ), which only replace the sliding bearing between the kneecap and thigh.

 4. How long does knee replacement surgery take?

-Usually between 60 and 120 minutes – depending on the type of prosthesis, diagnosis and technique used.
+Typically between 60 and 120 minutes - depending on the type of prosthesis, findings, and technique used.

 5. Is the operation painful?

-Not during the surgery, as anesthesia is administered.
-In the first few days afterward, normal wound and movement pain occurs, which can be easily treated with pain therapy.
-The goal is significant long-term pain relief.
+Not during the operation, as anesthesia is administered.
+In the first few days afterwards, normal wound and movement pain occurs, which can be well treated with pain therapy.
+The goal is significant pain relief in the long term.

 6. How long does an artificial knee joint last?

-Modern implants often last 15–25 years or more.
-Durability depends on age, activity level, and the correct choice of implant.
+Modern implants often last 15–25 years or longer.
+Durability depends on age, activity level, and the right implant choice.

-7. Can I return to sports after a knee replacement?
+7. Can I do sports again after a knee replacement?

 Yes!
-Sports that are particularly gentle on the joints, such as swimming, cycling, or hiking, are perfectly acceptable.
-Sports that involve jumping and abrupt changes of direction should be avoided.
+Especially joint-friendly sports such as swimming, cycling, or hiking are possible.
+Sports with jumps and abrupt changes of direction should be avoided.

-Rehabilitation lasts an average of 3–6 weeks, either inpatient or outpatient.
+Rehabilitation typically lasts 3–6 weeks on an inpatient or outpatient basis.
 This is followed by outpatient physiotherapy.
-Many patients notice initial improvements after just a few weeks, and the final results develop over months.
+Many patients experience initial improvements within a few weeks, with the final outcome developing over several months.

-9. How long will I be off sick after the operation?
+9. How long am I on sick leave after the operation?

-For sedentary work, approximately 6–12 weeks.
-For physically demanding work, the inability to work may last longer.
-This depends on the individual's healing process.
+For sedentary activities, approximately 6–12 weeks.
+For physically demanding work, the inability to work can last longer.
+Here, the individual healing process decides.

 10. Does the kneecap always need to be replaced?

 No, not always.
-Whether a patellar component is inserted depends on the condition of the cartilage and the type of prosthesis.
+Whether a patellar component is implanted depends on the cartilage condition and the type of prosthesis.

 11. What are the most common risks?

-As with any surgery, complications include infections, thrombosis, bleeding, or impaired wound healing.
+As with any surgery: infections, thromboses, bleeding, or wound healing disorders.
 Specific to the knee: loosening, instability, or limited mobility.
-With modern technology and an experienced surgeon, complications are rare.
+With modern techniques and experienced surgeons, complications are rare.

-12. What can I do to help my recovery?
+12. What can I do myself to contribute to my recovery?

-Regular physical therapy, daily exercise, muscle strengthening, and following medical recommendations.
-A healthy diet and abstinence from nicotine also promote healing.
+Regular physiotherapy, movement in everyday life, muscle strengthening, and adherence to medical recommendations.
+A healthy diet and nicotine abstinence also promote healing.

-13. Can I drive with an artificial knee joint?
+13. Can I drive a car with an artificial knee joint?

-Yes, usually after 6–8 weeks—as soon as you can move your leg safely and brake without pain.
-Your doctor will give you the individual "goal."
+Yes, usually after 6–8 weeks – as soon as you can safely move your leg and brake without pain.
+Your doctor will give you the individual "go-ahead".

-14. Can I have a second artificial joint after a knee replacement?
+14. Can I get a second artificial joint after a knee prosthesis?

-Yes, if the other knee or a hip joint is affected later, other joints can also be treated with prostheses.
+Yes, if later the other knee or a hip joint is affected, other joints can also be treated with prostheses.
 Many patients have multiple endoprostheses.

 15. Should I get a second opinion?

 Absolutely!
-A second opinion from a specialized knee specialist like Prof. Dr. Karl Philipp Kutzner at ENDOPROTHETICUM Rhein-Main in Mainz will give you confidence in choosing the right implant.
+A second opinion from a specialized knee specialist like Prof. Dr. Karl Philipp Kutzner at ENDOPROTHETICUM Rhein-Main, Mainz gives you certainty in deciding on the right implant.

-- Specialization and case volume: Centers and surgeons with a high case volume in knee arthroplasty usually have better outcome data.
+- Specialization and case volume: Centers and surgeons with high case volumes in knee arthroplasty typically have better outcome data.

-- Transparent information: Benefits, risks, alternatives — everything should be explained clearly.
+- Transparent education: benefits, risks, alternatives - everything should be explained understandably.

-- Multidisciplinary concept: surgical team, anesthesia, physiotherapy, rehabilitation structure (short distances to ENDO rehabilitation) are advantageous.
+- Multidisciplinary concept: Surgical team, anesthesia, physiotherapy, and rehabilitation structure (short pathways to ENDO rehabilitation) are advantageous.

-For professional, individualized consultation regarding an artificial knee joint, we recommend consulting a specialized knee specialist such as Prof. Dr. Karl Philipp Kutzner at ENDOPROTHETICUM Rhein-Main .
-The overall concept at the curaparc campus in Mainz, with direct access to the curaparc clinic and its own ENDO rehabilitation center , represents an integrated care structure that combines surgical excellence with close follow-up care—a rarity in today's healthcare system.
+For a technically sound, individual consultation regarding an artificial knee joint, we recommend a consultation with a specialized knee specialist like Prof. Dr. med.
+Karl Philipp Kutzner at ENDOPROTHETICUM Rhein-Main.
+The overall concept at the curaparc Campus in Mainz with direct connection to the curaparc-clinic and its own ENDO-Reha represents an integrated care structure that combines operative excellence with close follow-up care — a rarity in today's healthcare system.